highcharts/node-export-server/README.md

 CORS is enabled for the server.

-It's recommended to run the server using [forever](https://github.com/foreverjs/forever) unless running in a managed environment such as AWS Elastic Beanstalk.
+It's recommended to run the server using [pm2](https://www.npmjs.com/package/pm2) unless running in a managed environment such as AWS Elastic Beanstalk.
+Please refer to the pm2 documentation for details on how to set this up.

-### Running in Forever

-The easiest way to run in forever is to clone the node export server repo, and run `forever start --killSignal SIGINT ./bin/cli.js --enableServer 1` in the project folder.

-Remember to install forever first: `sudo npm install -g forever`.

-Please see the forever documentation for additional options (such as log destination).

 ### AWS Lamba